Boris-Barboris/pgpepe/README.md

 # pgpepe
 Pgpepe is a library for D that should help you tackle mundane tasks of issuing requests to Postgres cluster from your vibe-d service.
-It is dependent on vibe-core library and witten specifically for it.
+It is dependent on vibe-core library and is written specifically for it.

 For usage examples have a look at the tests in tests/source/main.d